-Spinach-Store in plastic bag in fridge for up to 1-2 weeks.
+Turnips-Store in plastic bag in fridge for up to 1-2 weeks.
+Keep all the leaves covered or they will wilt.

 Sweet Dumpling Winter Squash-Store at cool room temperature for up to 1 month.
 Check weekly for signs of decay and then use up.